 - Try to eat a variety of food groups for breakfast; this will help give you energy and make you feel full.

 - If you don’t have time to sit and eat, choose healthy options that you can eat on the go.

 Even though it can be hard to make time for breakfast when you’re rushing to school in the morning, there are many benefits of eating a healthy breakfast.
 Eating breakfast will give you the energy you need to perform your best at school and in sports.

 Why should I eat breakfast?

 Research has shown that teens who eat breakfast regularly:

 - Do better in school

 What should I eat for breakfast?

 When choosing a balanced breakfast, aim to include foods from a variety of food groups.
 Having a meal with all the types of macronutrients, including carbohydrates, proteins, and fats, will help you to stay full and feel satisfied.
-Whole grain carbohydrates that are typically eaten at breakfast include whole grain cereals, oatmeal, and whole grain bread.
+Whole grain carbohydrates typically eaten at breakfast include whole grain cereals, oatmeal, and whole grain bread.
 Foods such as eggs, peanut butter, nuts, and low-fat dairy are all great choices as they have both proteins and healthy fats.

 Here are a few healthy breakfast ideas: